expo/expo/docs/pages/push-notifications/sending-notifications-custom.md

 - Twice the amount of backend code to write and maintain (code for communicating with FCM, and then code for communicating with APNS)
 - Fetching responses from FCM and APNS to check if your notification went through, error handling, credentials management

 That being said, sometimes you need finer-grained control over your notifications, so communicating directly with APNS and FCM is necessary.
-Expo will never lock you in and force you to use our services, so the `expo-notifications` API is push service agnostic (you can use it with any push notification service).
+The Expo platform does not lock you into using Expo's application services, and the `expo-notifications` API is push-service agnostic (you can use it with any push notification service).

 ## How do I write my own APNS & FCM servers?

 Before we begin communicating directly with APNS & FCM, there is one client-side change you'll need to make in your app.
 When using Expo's notification service, you collect the `ExponentPushToken` with [`getExpoPushTokenAsync`](../../versions/latest/sdk/notifications/#getexpopushtokenasyncoptions-expotokenoptions-expopushtoken).
-Now that you're bypassing Expo, you'll need to collect the native device token instead with [`getDevicePushTokenAsync`](../../versions/latest/sdk/notifications/#getdevicepushtokenasync-devicepushtoken).
+Now that you're not using Expo's notification service, you'll need to collect the native device token instead with [`getDevicePushTokenAsync`](../../versions/latest/sdk/notifications/#getdevicepushtokenasync-devicepushtoken).

 ```diff
 import * as Notifications from 'expo-notifications';